highopenended/W_S9M3_MP/README.md

 2. Create a file called `useDarkMode.js`.

-3. Build a hook that ONLY setups a boolean state value.
+3. Build a hook that ONLY sets up a boolean state value.
 This value governs if dark mode is on or off.

 4. Return the slice of state created and the state modification function.